 Enjoy Vibrant Photinia Red Robin Hedge Surrounding Your Garden

-Photinia Red Robin is one of those shrubs that give you a warm welcome.
+Photinia Red Robins are one of those shrubs that give you a warm welcome.
 Whilst growing your hedge or garden screen, you get to enjoy brilliant red hues with every flush of new leaf growth.

 The green and red leaf contrast together are very pleasing on the eye, and because this shrub is also drought tolerant, you’re in for minimal effort for maximum enjoyment.

 If you want the best looking ‘fence’ in the neighbourhood, it’s worth investing in (and propagating) your own this plant.
-We’re giving Photinia Red Robin our green thumbs up!
+We’re giving red robins our green thumbs up!